tfili001/lexer/README.md

-# Interpreter for simple language with syntax like JavaScript
+# Interpreter for simple language with JavaScript-like syntax